Project Management for Change (PM4C) FAQs

 CAN I GET PDUS FOR VOLUNTEERING?
 HOW DO I CLAIM THEM?

-As a Volunteer, Do I NEED TO BE PMP-CERTIFIED?
+As a Volunteer, Do I NEED TO BE PMP-/CAPM-CERTIFIED?

 As a Volunteer, HOW AM I PAIRED WITH A NONPROFIT?

 Your event Human Resources Team will use your application, resume, and LinkedIn profile (if provided) to create a match between you and a nonprofit based on the nonprofit's project needs.
 Some project managers may remain unmatched until the day of the event in order to replace any open spots.
-Due to event logistics limitations, pairings will not be available before the event.
+Unfortunately, pairings will not be available before the event.

 HOW Are NONPROFITs PREPARED FOR PMDOS?